Corollarium/localtls/README.md

 # localtls

-This is a simple DNS server in Python3 for providing TLS to webservices on local addresses.
-In short, it resolves  resolving addresses such as '192-168-0-1.yourdomain.net' to 192.168.0.1 and provides a valid TLS certificate for it.
+This is a simple DNS server in Python3 to provide TLS to webservices on local addresses.
+In short, it resolves addresses such as '192-168-0-1.yourdomain.net' to 192.168.0.1 and has a valid TLS certificate for them.

-This was written to circumvent the problem that current browsers require a secure context for a number of operations, such as opening the camera with `getUserMedia`, but the web service is running on a local network, where it is difficult to get a certificate.
-It can also be used to easily develop and debug applications that require secure contexts.
+This was written to circumvent the problem that current browsers require a secure context for a number of operations, such as opening the camera with `getUserMedia`, but the web service is running on a local network, where it is difficult to get a certificate or handling the local DNS servers is difficult or impossible (aham users aham).
+It can also be used to easily develop and debug web applications that require secure contexts other than in localhost.

-It's a very simple DNS server written in Python, which uses [Let's Encrypt](https://letsencrypt.org/) to generate a wildcard certificate for *.yourdomain.net on a real DNS server.
+Technically it's a very simple DNS server written in Python, which uses [Let's Encrypt](https://letsencrypt.org/) to generate a wildcard certificate for *.yourdomain.net on a real public server.
 This certificate, both private and public keys, is available for download via a REST call on a simple HTTP server also provided.

 ## Technical explanation and motivation

 Browsers require <a href="https://w3c.github.io/webappsec-secure-contexts/">a secure context</a> (<a href="https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts">MDN</a>) for several Web APIs to work.
 While this is simple for public websites, it is a difficult issue for intranets and private IPs.
+When you're deploying applications on networks that you have no control, it's a nightmare.

 This software provides:

-1. a simple DNS server that resolves to IP.yourdomain.net (for local IPs, see below) to IP.
+1. a simple DNS server that resolves to IP.yourdomain.net (for local IPs, see below) to IP and should run on a public internet server.
+1. an embedded simple HTTP server showing an index.html and with a REST endpoint with the certificate keys, including the private key.
 1. a one-liner to generate and renew a valid certificate with LetsEncrypt, using DNS authentication.
-This script should be run every two months at least, but we suggest once a month.
+This script should be run once a month.
-1. a simple HTTP server showing an index.html and with a REST endpoint with the certificate keys, including the private key.

 ## What this DNS resolves

-* yourdomain.net, www.yourdomain.net: your server IP, both A and AAAA records.
+* yourdomain.net, www.yourdomain.net: to your server IP, both A and AAAA (if it exists) records.
 * a-b-c-d.yourdomain.net, where a.b.c.d is a valid private network IPV4 (192.168.0.0–192.168.255.255, 172.16.0.0–172.31.255.255 and 10.0.0.0–10.255.255.255): resolves to A record of a.b.c.d.
 In other words, replace . by -.
 * fe80-[xxx].yourdomain.net: resolves to AAAA record of fe80:[xxx].
 In other words, replace : by -.
 * ns1.yourdomain.net, ns2.yourdomain.net: TODO.